Why Don’t You Back Up Your Computer?

 Computers should just work

 Those of us who have used computers for any length of time know better.
-Not because we’re any smarter, but because, in all likelihood, we’ve experienced catastrophic data loss at some point or another.
+Not because we’re any smarter, but because we’ve experienced catastrophic data loss at some point or another.
 We know better because we’ve been burned.

-All of a sudden, that backup doesn’t look like such a bad idea.
+All of a sudden, backing up doesn’t look like such a bad idea.

 All we can do is be ready with solutions so it doesn’t have to happen again.